gmponos/monolog-slack/README.md

 Current package is not able to send more than 2000 characters but it is able to send until 2000 characters and be well formatted.

+**Flexibility**

+- The Handler on this package allows you to pass your own PSR-18 client that can be configured in your own way.

 **Performance**

-- Monolog has the `WhatFailureGroupHandler` but I consider it simpler not to wrap my handler around another handler and have a simpler and faster logic [see](https://github.com/Seldaek/monolog/issues/920)
 - SlackWebhookHandler does not have timeouts and it executes retries when slack service is down [see](https://github.com/Seldaek/monolog/pull/846#issuecomment-373522968)
+Because you are allowed to pass your own PSR-18 client you can have it configured in your own way.

 **Formatting**

 - Current package gives you the ability to add a custom formatter to the `SlackwebhookHandler` in order to format Attachments.
 Monolog allows you to  pass a formatter to SlackHandlers but the formatter is applied only to simple messages of slack and they are not applied for Attachments.
-- I have created my custom formatters and I tend to like the formatting of Slack Records that I have created more than the one that monolog has.
+- I have created my own custom formatters.
+I like the formatting of Slack Records that I have more than the one that monolog has.

 ## Install